moklick/berlin-geodata/README.md

 berlin-geodata
 ==============

-Collection of geographical data as topojson of Berlin.
+Collection of geographical data as TopoJSON of Berlin.

 ## berlin.orsteile.topojson